xxshady/esbuild-plugin-altv-dev-server/README.md

 This plugin allows you to see code changes immediately (hot reload) without reconnecting and restarting the server (to restart manually, you can use [server restart command](https://docs.altv.mp/articles/commandlineargs.html#server-commands))

+## Caution
+If your script uses some events or other stuff that relay connect/disconnect information to the client, such as `"connectionComplete"`, `"disconnect"`, then you have to emulate their behavior in the dev environment yourself or replace them, e.g. `"disconnect"` can be replaced with `"resourceStop"`

 ## Installation

 ### Download the plugin